Ad Automation is a trending topic, especially in the world of eCommerce.

 Here’s an example from Xero shoes where they offer a $100 gift certificate and added a 3-minute expiration to the offer.
 Consider adding a timer to yours and test the results.

-Here’s a great example of a cart abandonment email from Adidas.
+Here’s a great example of an abandoned cart email from Adidas.
 Notice how they kept it nonchalant by asking “is your internet ok?”.
 That’s instantly disarming.

 4. Send automatic SMS messages